Emergency Flotation and Reserve Bouyancy

-If your boat becomes swamped a distance from shore, you could die from hypothermia in as little as 15 minutes, on a warm sunny day.
-This is a chart from the U.S. Coast Guard about the effects of hypothermia, and how quickly it can effect you.
+If your boat becomes swamped a distance from shore, you could die from hypothermia in as little as 15 minutes, even on a warm sunny day.
+The chart below from the U.S. Coast Guard shows the effects of hypothermia and how quickly it can effect you.

 Water Temp and How Long To Die From Hypothermia